rangle/angular-training-slides/exercises/rxjs-observable/README.md

 ## Exercise 1

-Create an RxJS `Observable` to display 2 different integers using `setInterval` and `next`.
+Create an RxJS `Observable` to display 2 different integers using `setTimeout` and `next`.

 ## Exercise 2

-Using the `map` operator create an RxJS `Observable` that will take an array of numbers and multiply each item by 2.
+Create an `Observable` from an array of numbers and using `map`, multiply each item by 2.

 ## Exercise 3

-Using the `filter` operaor create an RxJS `Observable` that will take an array of numbers from 1 to 10 and filters it to return any number greater than 5.
+Using the `filter` operator create an RxJS `Observable` that will take an array of numbers from 1 to 10 and filters it to return any number greater than 5.

 ## Exercise 4